sanketana/GenAI-Foudations/Week01_Intro_GenAI/notes.md

 - **High**: Encourages introduction of new ideas and vocabulary

 ### 🧪 Example Prompt:
-> “List things to do in Paris.”
+> "List things to do in Paris."

 - **Presence Penalty = 0**:
-  “See the Eiffel Tower, Eiffel Tower light show, Eiffel Tower view…”
+  "See the Eiffel Tower, Eiffel Tower light show, Eiffel Tower view…"

 - **Presence Penalty = 1.2**:
-  “Visit the Eiffel Tower, explore the Louvre, cruise the Seine, eat croissants…”
+  "Visit the Eiffel Tower, explore the Louvre, cruise the Seine, eat croissants…"

 ---

-## 👩‍🏫 Applying to a Real Question
+## Applying to a Real Question

 ### 🎓 Prompt:
-> “Explain photosynthesis to a 12-year-old.”
+> "Explain photosynthesis to a 12-year-old."

 #### 🔥 Temperature
 - **Low (0.2)**:
-  “Photosynthesis is the process by which green plants make food using sunlight, water, and carbon dioxide.”
+  "Photosynthesis is the process by which green plants make food using sunlight, water, and carbon dioxide."

 - **High (0.9)**:
-  “Imagine plants as tiny chefs!
-They use sunlight, air, and water to whip up sugar — their energy snack!”
+  "Imagine plants as tiny chefs!
+They use sunlight, air, and water to whip up sugar — their energy snack!"

 #### 🎲 Top-p
 - **Low (0.3)**:
-  “Photosynthesis is when plants make food using sunlight.”
+  "Photosynthesis is when plants make food using sunlight."

 - **High (0.95)**:
-  “Plants are like solar panels.
-They grab sunlight, mix it with water and air, and cook up sugar to grow.”
+  "Plants are like solar panels.
+They grab sunlight, mix it with water and air, and cook up sugar to grow."

 #### 🚫 Presence Penalty
 Ask ChatGPT the same question again:

 - **Low**:
-  “Photosynthesis is when plants use sunlight to make food.
-Plants use sunlight to convert water and carbon dioxide…”
+  "Photosynthesis is when plants use sunlight to make food.
+Plants use sunlight to convert water and carbon dioxide…"

 - **High**:
-  “Photosynthesis is a special process where plants harness solar energy to create fuel.
-Instead of eating, they build sugar from sunlight.”
+  "Photosynthesis is a special process where plants harness solar energy to create fuel.
+Instead of eating, they build sugar from sunlight."

 ---

-## 🧠 Summary Table
+## Summary Table

 | Parameter         | Purpose                            | Low Value                        | High Value                            |
 |------------------|------------------------------------|----------------------------------|----------------------------------------|